NavyaG-lab/Tech-writer/onboarding/introduction.md

 - Belomonte account

-For more information on the access you need to contribute to data-infra: [Permissions needed to contribute on data infra](https://github.com/nubank/data-infra-docs/blob/master/primer.md#permissions--accounts-needed-to-contribute-on-data-infra-update-required)
+For more information on the access you need to contribute to data-infra: [Permissions needed to contribute to data infra](https://github.com/nubank/data-infra-docs/blob/master/primer.md#permissions--accounts-needed-to-contribute-on-data-infra-update-required)

 # Setting up your environment

 Overall, you should use [https://wiki.nubank.com.br/index.php/Dev_environment](https://wiki.nubank.com.br/index.php/Dev_environment) .
-It has been updated and made more user friendly recently.
+It has been updated and made more user-friendly recently.

 The setupnu.sh script is self-explicative so you shouldn’t have major problems with it.